A new approach to bipartite stable matching optimization: Introduction

 A matching $M$ of $G$ is called stable if it dominates every non-matching edge $f=uw$ in the sense that $M$ has an element $e=u'w$ which is girl-better (at $w$) than $f$ or $M$ has an element $e=uw'$ which is boy-better (at $u$) than $f$.
 The set of stable matchings will be denoted by $\cal SM$ $={\cal SM}(G)$.
 The starting result of the area is the theorem of Gale and Shapley \cite{Gale+Shapley62} stating that a bipartite preference system always admits a stable matching, and, in addition, each stable matching covers the same node-set, implying that they have the same cardinality.

-Since the groundbreaking work of Gale and Shapley, there has been extensive research on finding efficient algorithms for more involved optimization problems over the set of stable matchings.
+Since the groundbreaking work of Gale and Shapley, extensive research has been done on finding efficient algorithms for more involved optimization problems over the set of stable matchings.
 In particular, two fundamental approaches have been proposed for solving the weighted stable matching problem in bipartite graphs.

 The first approach relies on linear programming.
 Polynomial-size polyhedral descriptions of the stable matching polytope of bipartite preference systems have been found by Vande Vate \cite{VandeVate} and by Rothblum \cite{Rothblum92}.
 Thus, general LP-solving techniques can efficiently solve the weighted stable matching problem.
 The properties of the stable matching polytope were further explored by Roth, Rothblum and Vande Vate \cite{RRV93} and by Teo and Sethuraman \cite{TS98}, among others.